Alexcoratt/pycritic/doc/index.rst

 * Estimation - a value representing the result of an estimation process.
 * Estimand - a data to be validated by a criterion.
 * Condition - a boolean function taking a single parameter.
-* Criterion - a function returning an estimation (the basic criterion returns a bound estimation after asserting a bound condition).
+* Criterion - a function returning an estimation (the BasicCriterion returns a bound estimation after asserting a bound condition).

 PyCritic JSON
 =============